jtwirly/AINativeLawFirm/README.md

 - Model: Claude 4.5 Haiku for all agent nodes.
 - Tools: web search (all agents) + A2AJ tool for Canadian case law lookups (https://a2aj.ca/data/)

+## Next Steps

+Integrate human in the loop, filing deadlines / calendaring, checks and balances.

 ## Disclaimer

 This project is a proof of concept exploring AI-assisted legal workflows.
 Outputs are **not legal advice**, may contain inaccurate or fabricated case citations, and should be reviewed by a licensed lawyer before any real-world use.
 Do not upload real client data, personal information, or privileged materials into the prototype.